-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 Norfolk Safeguarding Adults Board concluded such hospitals should "cease to receive public money".

-The owners of Cawston Park said it was "deeply sorry" to the families.
+The owner of Cawston Park said it was "deeply sorry" to the families.

 The report looked at the deaths of Joanna Bailey, 36, and Nicholas Briant, 33, both of London; and Ben King, 32, from Norfolk, between April 2018 and July 2020.